lawrennd/old_talks/_mlphysical/simulation.md

 \subsection{Quantum Mechanics}

 \notes{Alternative we can drop down a few scales and consider simulation of the Schrödinger equation.
 A recent paper uses deep neural networks to speed up the solution of the many-electron Schrödinger equation enabling simulation of chemical bonds [@Pfau-abinitio20].
-The [PR-blog post is also available](https://deepmind.com/blog/article/FermiNet) and is rather better written than the V-ATPase version.
+The [PR-blog post is also available](https://deepmind.com/blog/article/FermiNet).
 The paper uses a neural network to model the quantum state of a number of electrons.}

 \figure{\includegif{\diagramsDir/physics/many-electron-schroedinger}{40%}}{The many-electron Schroedinger equation is important in understanding how Chemical bonds are formed.}{many-electron-schroedinger}